Democrats seize on Biden’s embrace of changing the filibuster

 While the current landscape has many Democrats pushing to end or weaken the filibuster and Republicans fighting to keep it, that has not always been the case.
 Typically, the majority party finds more reasons to chip away at the maneuver, while the minority is eager to maintain it.

 Still, the dynamic has shifted significantly in recent years.
-As many Democrats concluded that McConnell — and former president Donald Trump — were willing to abandon rules and traditions when it suited them, momentum increased within the party to make a clean break from the filibuster.
+As many Democrats concluded that McConnell — and President Donald Trump — were willing to abandon rules and traditions when it suited them, momentum increased within the party to make a clean break from the filibuster.

 What was once a tool to force compromise, they contend, has become a vehicle to frustrate the voters’ will, they argue.